 Businesses are open throughout the works, and customers are encouraged to continue visiting as usual.

 Work to construct the next section of the Nor’West Arc cycleway has been timed with significant Three Waters upgrades, to ensure a coordinated approach to work in the area.
 The construction programme is scheduled to begin on 13 January and is expected to wrap up around mid-2026.
 The work will be delivered in three stages.
 Example of a two-way cycleway The project is being completed in three stages, as shown on the map below.
 Stages may overlap, whereby some work continues in an area while work at the next area starts.
 The entire project is expected to be completed in mid-2026.
 Each stage will also have different phases of work, marked by distinct changes in things such as the work area and the traffic management in place.
 We will sent out Start Work notices for each phase of work, which will provide the specific details of the work and its impacts.
-Stage 1, phase 2 work is underway and centres around the Aorangi Road / Wairakei Road intersection, as well as both the northern and southern sections of Aorangi Road.
-A one-way system is in place on Wairakeri Road between Jennifer Street and Pitcairn Crescent.
-A road closure is in place on Aorangi Road north, with signposted detours in place.
-Two-way traffic is being maintained on the southern part of Aorangi Road.
+Stage 1, phase 2 work is underway and centres around the Aorangi Road/Wairakei Road intersection, as well as the northern section of Aorangi Road.
 We'll keep up-to-date information on the impacts of the current phase in the tab below.
 Throughout the project, there will be temporary traffic management in place to keep road users and contractors safe.
 Please take care to follow signage and reduce speeds when travelling through the work site.
-We're now into phase 2 of the first stage of works.
-The key traffic impacts during phase 2 are: Wairakei Road temporary one-way system Aorangi Road (north) road closure More information can be found on the start work notice(external link).
-Aorangi Road (south) work on the road Signposted customer car parking is available on both Wairakei and Aorangi roads.
+The transition back to two-way traffic on Wairakei Road was scheduled for mid-June but is now expected to take place by the end of July.
+This delay is due to a combination of wet weather, challenging ground conditions, and higher than usual groundwater levels.
+These factors have required additional care during excavation and construction, particularly around critical work like manhole connections and trench backfilling.
+We’re sorry for any inconvenience caused by this delay.
+Additionally, phase 3 work on Aorangi Road, south of Wairakei Road, is due to start in 26 May, overlapping phase 2 work and traffic impacts.
+The combined impacts in place until end of July are as follows: Wairakei Road temporary one-way system: Aorangi Road (north) one-way system: Southwest approach to Wairakei intersection: More information can be found on the latest start work notice(external link).
+Signposted customer car parking is available on both Wairakei and Aorangi roads.
 See the 'P' marked on the map below for where to find customer parking on Aorangi Road, south of the intersection.
 Road signage will also direct you – look for arrowed signs that say 'Customer parking'.
 Note: The map below shows which roads are being used for detours for airport-bound traffic during phase 2, when a temporary one-way system is in place on Wairakei Road.
 Cyclists can either take these detour routes, their own route through other local roads, or dismount at the closure points and walk their bikes through the closure area, via the footpath detours.
 The Metro Port-to-Port (#8)(external link) bus service will include a detour via Greers Road, Condell Avenue and Blighs Road on the airport-bound route.
 More information is covered below.
 Signage is displayed on affected bus stops.
-View the map of the bus detour, affected stops and temporary stops here.
-[PNG, 254 KB] Visit the Port-to-Port (#8) service webpage on the Metro website here.(external link)
+View the map of the bus detour, affected stops and temporary stops [PNG, 254 KB].
+Visit the Port-to-Port (#8) service webpage on the Metro website(external link).

 Phasing of work

-Stage 1, phase 2 (3 February to mid-2025)
+Stage 1, phase 2 – 3 February to mid-2025

 Customer car parking